 Julia Sforza is the jam-tastic force behind Half Pint Preserves, based in New York's Hudson Valley.
-A longtime contributor to Punk Domestics from her personal blog, What Julia Ate, Julia brought home the gold for the second time at this year's Good Food Awards, of which Punk Domestics is proudly a media partner.
+A longtime contributor to Punk Domestics from her personal blog, What Julia Ate, Julia brought home the gold for the second time in the 2013 Good Food Awards, of which Punk Domestics is proudly a media partner.
+(Entry for the 2014 awards is open now, through July 31, 2013.)
 She took some time out of her busy canning schedule to chat with us.
 (Image: Carolina Weick)

 Kudos on the Good Food Awards for your apple plum jelly!
 What was it like when you received the news?